samrith-s/kanedama/README.md

 # Welcome to our kata!

 Hi!
-This project aims to test candidates applying for a position in our **engineering squad**.
+This project aims to evaluate candidates applying for a position in our **engineering squad**.
 We encountered a scenario similar to this one during our 1st release and we're curious to see your approach to this problem.

 ## Exercise

-We need you to:
+We expect you to:

  1. Find the **average amount of positive transactions** for the **6 months** prior to the *most recent transaction*.
 To clarify, the formula is:
- Sum of positive transactions / Number of positive transactions
+ Sum of positive transactions / Number of positive transactions.
+Round your result down.
- 2. Find the **Min** and **Max** balance of the *test user* accounts whole history (all accounts aggregated!)
+ 2. Find the **Min** and **Max** balance of the *test user* accounts whole history (all accounts aggregated!).
+Round your result down.
  3. Check if the user have at least **3 years of transaction history** between the oldest and the most recent transaction (all accounts aggregated!)

 ## API